Six processing option are available. The processing is applied in order from top to bottom. Only the processing options that are checked are applied.

 Some of the processing methods have been optimized to run multi-threaded.
 The multi-threaded option will be used if the this option is allowed in the Parameters menu.
 The multi-threaded version will run quicker than the default single thread.

-Ssupport for utilizing Nvidia GPU graphics cards has been investigated as an option for speeding up the processing.
-Although this has been demonstrated to work well for some processing options on an Nvidia GTX 960 card, this option has not yet been made available due to the complexities in making the libraries for distribution and the very large size of the resulting distribution package.
+Support for utilizing Nvidia GPU graphics cards has been investigated as an option for speeding up the processing.
+Although this has been demonstrated to work very well for some processing options on my specific Nvidia card, this option has not been made available due to the complexities in making the libraries for general distribution and the very large size of the resulting distribution package.